About the Program

 - Master the ability to communicate effectively with a wide variety of audiences through honing writing and editing skills applicable to various communication professions.

-- Demonstrate the attitudes, skills, and techniques essential to working both as a team member and a leader.
+- Demonstrate the attitudes, skills, and techniques essential to working in a team as a member and a leader.

 - Examine communication strategies from intercultural and global perspectives.

-- Analyze the historical, legal, and ethical contexts surrounding communication strategy and practice.
+- Analyze and evaluate the historical, legal, and ethical contexts surrounding communication strategy and practice.

 - Gain real-world experience through producing professional quality communication pieces for clients throughout the Salt Lake City community.